 Anytime is a good time to be in Banff, surrounded by the majestic Canadian Rockies, but winter is especially magical.
-January, in particular, brings the Ice Magic Festival, hosted January 17 through January 27 in 2019, for the chance to witness some incredible ice art, including the International Ice Carving Competition, an event where ice carvers work to sculpt towering unique works from 300-pound blocks of solid ice over a grueling 34 hours.
+January, in particular, brings the Ice Magic Festival, hosted January 15 through January 26 in 2020, for the chance to witness some incredible ice art, including the International Ice Carving Competition, an event where ice carvers work to sculpt towering unique works from 300-pound blocks of solid ice over a grueling 34 hours.
 While you’re there you can also enjoy gondola rides over the breathtaking snow-blanketed landscape, sleigh rides, dog-sledding, canyon ice walks, ice skating and more.

-While the Shetland Islands may not be a place many people think about visiting, let alone visiting in the winter, at Lerwick, the main port of the Shetlands, Europe’s largest fire festival will be held to celebrate the community’s rich Viking heritage.
+While the remote Shetland Islands may not be a place many people think about visiting, let alone visiting in the winter, at Lerwick, the main port of the Shetlands, Europe’s largest fire festival will be held to celebrate the community’s rich Viking heritage.
 Up Helly Aa includes torchlight parades, costumed marches, the burning of a Viking boat and parties that go on long after the flames have faded away.
 There are plenty of delicious warming dishes to fuel your appetite too, like Reestit Mutton, Shetland’s unofficial signature dish and winter specialty with the meat traditionally soaked in brine before being hung up to dry in the rafters, taking flavor from the peat fire burning underneath.

 January is one of the best months to visit Panama as it’s officially the dry season, making it an ideal time for visitors to experience all this fabulous country has to offer, from exciting city attractions to lush rainforest and the beach, all in one relatively inexpensive destination.
 For a more rustic adventure, head to the San Blas Islands which are protected by an indigenous Panamanian tribe, where there are no roads or hotels, only simple huts and hammocks that dot deserted sands.
-This is also the month when the Panama Jazz Festival takes place just a short drive from the capital of Panama City in the City of Knowledge, over January 14 to 19 in 2019.
+This is also the month when the Panama Jazz Festival takes place just a short drive from the capital of Panama City in the City of Knowledge, over January 13 to 18 in 2020.
 While you’re here, look forward to wandering through the capital’s revitalized historic old quarter with its crumbling colonial buildings restored and transformed into stylish cafes, bars and boutiques.

 January in Australia is the middle of summer, making it one of the best places to enjoy fun in the sun, including some of the world’s best snorkeling, diving and sailing in the Great Barrier Reef.
 The Whitsunday Islands are an archipelago of 74 islands set among a breathtaking tropical paradise sheltered by the Great Barrier Reef, providing idyllic waters for sailing.
-Relax on board and soak up the beauty of this natural wonder and then jump in to experience an incredible underwater world.
+Relax onboard and soak up the beauty of this natural wonder and then jump in to experience an incredible underwater world.
 While most of the islands are uninhabited, five host resorts and several offer back-to-nature beach camping.
 Airlie Beach on the mainland serves as the coastal hub and major gateway to the islands, where you can book all sorts of tours and activities.

-December through February in Bali is the low season offering the opportunity for plenty of winter sun and better bargains on accommodation.
+December through February in Bali is the low season, offering the opportunity for plenty of winter sun and better bargains on accommodation.
 While this is the rainier period, the rain comes in short bursts, with plenty of time for relaxing in the sunshine on those gorgeous white sandy beaches.
-If you like to snorkel or dive, January is one of the best months to do it, and you’ll have the chance to view more than twice as many marine species in the coral reefs here than even the Great Barrier Reef.
+There are plenty of reasons to visit Bali, but if you like to snorkel or dive, January is one of the best months to do it, and you’ll have the chance to view more than twice as many marine species in the coral reefs here than in the Great Barrier Reef.